Teen Charged In 8-Year-Old Melissa Ortega's Murder Has Criminal Record For Carjacking And Gun Charges

 “We’re calling on our congressman, Jesus Garcia, to come and assist the community – bring us federal funding.
 We’ve been asking for mental health clinics here in Little Village, because our community is traumatized.
 Our community has been traumatized.
 Our children are traumatized,” Enriquez said.
 “So what happens when you are a mother and they kill your child?
 Where do you run to?
 Where do you seek help?
 There’s none of these centers here in Little Village.”

-Enriquez said he is also calling on Mayor Lori Lightfoot and Gov. JB Pritzker to help bring the funds needed for the community to develop the tools to fight and prevent crime.MORE NEWS: Chicago Park District To Create New Office To Handle New Allegations Of Misconduct
+Enriquez said he is also calling on Mayor Lori Lightfoot and Gov. JB Pritzker to help bring the funds needed for the community to develop the tools to fight and prevent crime.MORE NEWS: City To Conduct Annual Count Of Chicago's Homeless, And Expects To See Pandemic Spike In Their Population

 “Mental health is a very important issue, and we see the violence in our community and our children being normalized to murder, to death, it’s just normal.
 It’s OK.
 So it shouldn’t be OK.
 So we’re fighting for our children to have a place where they would go and get the services that they need,” he said.
 “And we need it now.
 We don’t need it tomorrow or next week.
 We need it now.”